Robinhood users buy companies that they “know, understand, and believe in for the long-term.” These are their favorite stocks.

 Altogether, the sectors most represented in the index include consumer durables, technology and consumer services, Robinhood said.

-In early 2021, shares in meme stocks like GameStop soared in value, buoyed by social media support from places like Reddit’s WallStreetBets.
+In early 2021, stock value in meme stocks like GameStop soared, buoyed by social media support from places like Reddit’s WallStreetBets.

 But Robinhood came under fire when it paused orders for GameStop and other companies during the trading frenzy.
 It was a necessary step because Warranty requirementsCEO and co-founder Vlad Tenev later said, also stressing that the vast majority of Robinhood users were.
 Buy and hold investors Instead of traders looking to short term plays.